Entanglement distribution: To herald or not to herald: Configurations for Heralded and Unheralded Operation

 As will be shown in Sec.~\ref{performanceC}, this source's signal-idler state resulting from a single pump pulse is

 with source losses taken to be symmetrically distributed and ascribed to the QTX-to-QRX propagation paths.
 The idler kets' $H\rightarrow V, V\rightarrow H$ polarization exchanges and the $(-1)^{m^\prime}$ factor are due to the HWP added to idler's output path.
 We have added this HWP so that in the perturbative regime, when each island emits at most one biphoton, each of those biphotons is a polarization-singlet state, making it easy to apply Ref.~\cite{Shapiro2024}'s theory for loading a Duan-Kimble intra-cavity quantum memory~\cite{Duan2004}.
-The signal and idler outputs from Fig.~\ref{unheralded_fig} are sent to Alice and Bob, respectively, and our performance analysis for unheralded operation will assume SPCI heralding.
+The unheralded source's signal and idler outputs from Fig.~\ref{unheralded_fig} are sent to Alice and Bob, respectively.